TriplyDB/Documentation/docs/triplydb-js/index.md

 <!-- <https://issues.triply.cc/issues/5783>
 #### See also

-If you only want to temporarily disable this service, use 'stop' instead.
+If you only want to temporarily disable this service, use "stop" instead.
 -->

 #### Service.getInfo()